Southern Cornbread Dressing Recipe

 It’s not a Thanksgiving dinner without the classic sides surrounding a big, juicy turkey.
-My family always expects all the classics to be present and that includes the stuffing, or the dressing.
+My family always expects all the classics to be present and that includes the stuffing or the dressing.

 What makes this recipe so delicious is the homemade cornbread.
 For the best cornbread dressing, you really should go the homemade route.
 Soft buttermilk cornbread gives the dressing the best texture and flavor.
-Mix in sautéed onions, celery, and garlic and then, combine everything with stock, butter, and herbs for the perfect taste.

-To Make Homemade Cornbread
+How To Make Cornbread Dressing with Homemade Cornbread

 I use my buttermilk cornbread recipe to make the dressing but I adjust it slightly.
 Cornbread in an effortless recipe so all you need is two mixing bowls, a whisk, and a 10-inch cast iron skillet.
 (If you don’t have a skillet, use a 9×9 baking dish.)